Hack The Box - TwoMillion

 GET /api/v1/user/auth

-But, there's another endpoint: /api/v1/admin/settings/update which can update the admin settings for a user.
-This can be done with a PUT request that provides email and is_admin parameters and also setting the Content-Type to be application/json
+But there's another endpoint: /api/v1/admin/settings/update, which can update the admin settings for a user.
+This can be done with a PUT request that provides the email and is_admin parameters, and the Content-Type should be set to application/json:

 is_admin parameter